How to Ferment Beets without Whey

 Use good hygiene.
 Rinse all vegetables, make sure mason jar and lid is clean.
 Sterilizing is not necessary.
 Only use healthy looking vegetables.
 Don’t use veggies with soft or beat up spots.

-In a separate jar mix 1 quart of water with 2 tablespoon of celtic salt and thoroughly mix.
-Set this aside and it will continue to dissolve as you work on shredding, slicing, or dicing beets.
+In a separate jar mix, 1 quart of water with 2 tablespoons of salt and thoroughly mix.
+Set this aside and work on shredding, slicing, or dicing beets.
 Cut in whatever shape you desire.

-Pour more brine onto your beets until its about 1.5” from the top, and use the pounder a little more to work out any remaining air bubbles.
-Add more brine as necessary to completely submerge the beets.
+Pour more brine onto your beets until its about 1.5” from the top, and use the pounder a little more to work out any remainig air bubbles.
+Add more brine as necessary to completely submerge the beets

 I then set my jar of beets in the sink, and drop in the glass weight.
-The excess brine overflows into the sink, then secure silicone lid with band, and wipe down the outside of the jar.
+The excess brine overflows into the sink, then screw on the silicone lid, and wipe down the outside of the jar.

 I like to write the date on my jar with an erasable marker, so I don’t forget how old it is.
 Then place the jar in a dark cabinet in a pan lined with a towel.
 Storing it in a dark area is said to help preserve the vitamin c.
 The pan and towel is to catch any liquid that bubbles out from the release of carbon dioxide during the fermentation process.